Categories

 Discover the Legacy of Sydney Smith Lee: Celebrated Naval Officer and Brother of Robert E. Lee

-Sydney Smith Lee (September 2, 1802 – July 22, 1869) was a prominent member of the Lee Family, and his final resting place is in Christ Church Cemetery, where twenty-six individuals with the last name of Lee are buried.
-He held a significant position in history as the elder brother of Robert E. Lee (January 19, 1807 – October 12, 1870).
-Sydney was renowned for his distinguished service as a United States naval officer.
-One of his notable achievements was commanding the USS Mississippi (1841), a paddle frigate that served as the flagship of Commodore Matthew C. Perry (April 10, 1794 – March 4, 1858) during his momentous mission to open Japan in 1853.
+Sydney Smith Lee (September 2, 1802 – July 22, 1869) was a member of the Lee Family and is buried in Christ Church Cemetery, along with twenty-six other individuals with the Lee surname.
+He was the older brother of Robert E. Lee (January 19, 1807 – October 12, 1870).
+Sydney’s legacy includes his service as a United States naval officer.
+One of his key achievements was commanding the USS Mississippi (1841), a paddle frigate that served as the flagship of Commodore Matthew C. Perry during his significant mission to open Japan in 1853.
+Additionally, on March 24, 1847, Sydney was ordered off the USS Mississippi to command a 24-pounder during the siege of Veracruz in the Mexican War.
+His brother Robert E. Lee joined him, serving in the United States Army.

 In 1860, the first official Japanese Embassy arrived in the United States, traveling from San Francisco to Washington D.C.
 This mission was initiated by Japan’s Tokugawa government to present treaty ratifications based on 1858 agreements.
 These agreements were made between Townsend Harris, the first American ambassador to Japan, and the Japanese government.
 The delegation’s journey involved traveling aboard the Powhatan to Panama, crossing the Isthmus by train, and then heading to Washington, D.C.